jpschibul/myreads-udacity/README.md

 Clone the git repository

-* Clone the git repository
+* Clone the git repository with https https://github.com/jpschibul/myreads-udacity.git
-* Change the directory to folder 'reactnd-project-myreads-starter
+* Change the directory to folder 'myreads-udacity'
 * install project dependencies with `npm install`
 * start the development server with `npm start`
 * project can be viewed in your browser using http://localhost:3000